Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 > {: .output}
 {: .solution}

-* From this we can see that `-i` for the input basecalls (meaning Nanopore raw-reads) and `-d` for the assembly are required.
+* From this we can see that the flags `-i` and `-d` are required.
+  - `-i` indicates the input basecalls (i.e. Nanopore raw-reads)
+  - `-d` indicates the assembly
 * As Medaka uses recurrent neural networks we need to pick an appropriate model (`-m`) for the data we're using.
-From the [documentation](https://github.com/nanoporetech/medaka#models), Medaka models are named to indicate i) the pore type, ii) the sequencing device (MinION or PromethION), iii) the basecaller variant, and iv) the basecaller version, with the format: `{pore}_{device}_{caller variant}_{caller version}`.
-Medaka doesn't offer an exact model for our dataset while it is possible to train a model yourself we will not be doing that here and instead will use the closest available model.
-This is the model `r941_prom_fast_g303`, so we also need to add that to our command as that isn't medakas default.
+  - From the [documentation](https://github.com/nanoporetech/medaka#models), Medaka models are named to indicate i) the pore type, ii) the sequencing device (MinION or PromethION), iii) the basecaller variant, and iv) the basecaller version, with the format: `{pore}_{device}_{caller variant}_{caller version}`.
+Medaka doesn't offer an exact model for our dataset.
+While it is possible to train a model yourself we will not be doing that here and instead will use the closest available model.
+This is the model `r941_prom_fast_g303`, so we also need to add that to our command as this is not the default.
+* We can use the `-o` flag to specify which directory the output of the command should go into
 * Finally, to speed this step up we need to specify the number of threads with `-t`.

 This gives us the command: